sinoroc/kb/src/python/packaging.rst

 version string.
 Each snapshot (or project version) is made available in one or multiple formats.
 Users can then obtain their preferred format.

-There are two common types of distribution formats: *source* and *binary*.
+There are two common types of distribution formats: *source* and *built*.

 Source distribution